 What are environmental researchers suggesting for the drought problem?

-According to a study, afforestation could increase rainfall in large parts of Europe and curb drought - one of the consequences of climate change.
-This could prevent summer droughts in particular, researchers report.
+According to a study, afforestation could increase precipitation in large parts of Europe and dampen drought - as one of the consequences of climate change.
+Researchers report that this could prevent summer droughts in particular.
 Forests can mitigate the effects of climate change by protecting soil from evaporation.
-According to model forecasts, afforestation could increase the amount of rain in summer by an average of 7,6%.
+According to model forecasts, afforestation could increase rainfall by an average of 7,6% in summer.

 July 2021 in Germany